frederickaplan/fdh/files/PART2/fdh-2-6.md

 #### Theses

-1) Machines help us studying more texts and digging the “great unread”
+1) Machines help us studying more texts and digging the “great unread” (the set of unread texts, far away from canonical texts).

-2) Most of the Distant Reading approach stay on the surface of text using only text processing techniques
+2) Most of the Distant Reading approach stay on the surface of text using only text processing techniques.

 3) But progresses in Text Understanding may help reading more text in a deeper manner.

-## 1. Close, Surface, Distant and Machine Reading
+## 1. Close, Surface, Distant, and Machine Reading

 Reading is traditionally defined as negotiating 'your' way through a text.
-Reading = "walking the book".

-The reader interpret the sequence of words and develop a coherent situation model, the minimal requirement for successful comprehension of text.
+As such, the act of reading can be thought of as "walking the book".
+During their "walk", the reader interprets sequences of words to develop a coherent situation model (a self-coherent fictional space) — the minimal requirement for a successful comprehension of text.

-(Oxford Handbook of Reading)

-(This section is based on Kestermont / Herman Can Machine Read (Litterature) ?)
+(This section is based on Kestemont, M. and L. Herman.
+“Can Machines Read (Literature).”
+(2019).)

 ### 1.1.
 Close reading

-Close reading is about paying attention to the formal details of a literary text, diving profoundly into the book (in an almost religious fervor).
+***Close reading*** is about paying attention to the formal details of a literary text, diving profoundly into the book (in an almost religious fervour).
 Most scholars in Humanities agree that this is the academic way.

 Close reading was developed and popularized in the 1940s and 50s by the “New Critics”, pointing to the work of I.A.
-Richards and William Empson as sources inspiration.

-A respectful and penetrating attitude is needed to understand a text.
+Richards and William Empson as sources of inspiration.
+They advocated a respectful and penetrating attitude, which they viewed as needed to understand a text.

 Close reading can only be taught by example because of its relative lack of discovery procedures that might help transfer reading strategies from one text to another.

-Nevertheless, Close reading seems to be most important teachable skill in courses on literature.
+Nevertheless, close reading seems to be the most important teachable skill in courses on literature.

-It also a mark of “tribe”, as it indicates positive attitude towards the literariness of a text, the quest for finding a meaning that is not immediately apparent, by a full immersion in the depth of the text.
+It also the mark of a “tribe” and common values, as it indicates positive attitude towards the literariness of a text, the quest for finding a meaning that is not immediately apparent, by a full immersion in the depth of the text.

 ### 1.2.
 Surface reading

-First attacks on Close reading did not come from CS, but instead by people within Humanities (notably in gender studies, or cultural studies), who criticised the ideology behind close reading.
+First attacks on close reading did not come from Computer Science, but instead by people within Humanities (notably in gender studies, or cultural studies), who criticised the ideology behind close reading.

-‘Surface reading’ corresponds to methods of reading literature that no longer look for the hidden meaning of a text.
-It concentrates on “what is evident, perceptible, apprehensible in texts”
+***Surface reading*** corresponds to methods of reading literature that no longer look for the hidden meaning of a text.
+It concentrates on “what is evident, perceptible, apprehensible in texts” and, as such, (supposedly) free from interpretative projections.

 *Best, Stephen and Sharon Marcus.
 2009.
 “Surface Reading: An Introduction.”
 In “The Way We Read Now”. ed.
 Stephen Best and Sharon Marcus, special issue, Representations 108 (1): 1-21.*

-The ‘Surface’ is the location of patterns that exists within and across texts.
+The ‘Surface’ in question is the location of patterns that exists within and across texts.

 *“We want to reclaim from this tradition the accent on immersion in texts […], for we understand that attentiveness to the artwork as itself a kind of freedom”*

 ### 1.3.
 Distant reading

-Distant Reading’ is a term introduced by Franco Moretti in 2000 in a series of essays in the New Left Review, reprinted in 2013 in a book called Distant Reading
+Distant Reading’ is a term introduced by Franco Moretti in 2000 in a series of essays in the New Left Review, reprinted in 2013 in a book called _Distant Reading_.

 *Moretti, Franco.
 2013.
 Distant Reading.
 London: Verso.*

-One of the objective of Distant Reading is to go beyond the obligatory canon of well-known (English-language) authors, extending the analysis to the “great unread” (Margaret Cohen).
-To do this, “simply reading more” is unfeasible
+One of the objective of Distant Reading is to go beyond the obligatory canon of well-known (English-language) authors — the canon —, extending the analysis to the “great unread” (Margaret Cohen).
+To do this, “simply reading more” is unfeasible; and a new kind of reading is needed.

 *Cohen, Margaret.
 1999.
 The Sentimental Education of the Novel.
 Princeton: Princeton University Press.*

-Moretti argues : The more we read, the shallower our reading must become: ‘the ambition is now directly proportional to the distance from the text: the more ambitious the project, the greater must the distance be’.
+Moretti argues that **the more we read, the shallower our reading must become**: ‘the ambition is now directly proportional to the distance from the text: the more ambitious the project, the greater must the distance be’.

-Close reading can be viewed as “a theological exercise—very solemn treatment of very few texts taken very seriously”.

-This is the contrary a more inclusive, let alone exhaustive, study of world literature.
+While Close Reading can be viewed as “a theological exercise and the very solemn treatment of very few texts taken very seriously”, Distance Reading on the other hand is a more inclusive, let alone exhaustive, study of world literature.

 *Moretti, Franco.
 2000.
 “Conjectures on World Literature.”
 New Left Review 1 (Jan-Febr): 54-68*

-Distant reading is defined negatively, implying the absence of a ‘a single direct textual reading’.

-Moretti in essence says that "to read more, one should not read at all".
+Distant Reading is defined negatively, implying the absence of a ‘a single direct textual reading’.
+Moretti in essence says that ***"to read more, one should not read at all"***.

 In practice, Distant Reading has rapidly become an umbrella term for all forms of computational text analysis of large collections of texts.
 It is surprising to observe that computers or digital methods are not even once explicitly mentioned by Moretti.

-For Moretti, distant reading initially meant reading on the basis of other readings, and not necessarily, let alone exclusively, reading via computer applications.

-For Moretti, one of the strength of Distant Reading is the promise of falsifiable conjectures (in the Popper’s sense).
+For him, Distant Reading initially meant reading on the basis of other readings, and not necessarily, let alone exclusively, reading via computer applications.
+Moretti argues that one of the strength of Distant Reading is the promise of falsifiable conjectures (in the Popper’s sense).

 #### 1.3.1.
 Operationalizing

-Moretti has described the concept of 'operationalizing' as "absolutely central to the new field of computational criticism"[[8\]](https://en.wikipedia.org/wiki/Distant_reading#cite_note-8) that includes distant reading.
+Moretti described the concept of ***'operationalizing'*** as like "building a bridge from concepts to measurement, and then to the world", stating it has an absolutely central place in this new field of computational criticism, that includes distant reading (Moretti, F. (2013). "'Operationalizing': Or, the Function of Measurement in Literary Theory".
+New Left Review.).

-It consists of "building a bridge from concepts to measurement, and then to the world"

 Operationalizing consists in taking a concept and transforming it into a series of operations.

 This opens for a theory-driven, data-rich research program for studying domains based on the large text corpus.

-Computation is that sense is not fast.
+In that sense, the computational process is not fast.
 It is, on the contrary, a slow explication and operationalisation of hypotheses and conjectures.

 ### 1.4.
 Machine reading